Engee documentation

 Heat Exchanger Interface (TL)

-The thermal boundary between a thermal liquid and its surroundings.
+The thermal boundary between a thermally conductive liquid and the environment.

 blockType: EngeeFluids.HeatExchangers.EffectivenessNTU.Interfaces.ThermalLiquid